-This guide will show you how to set up your new Helpdesk Buttons with Autotask.
+This guide will show you how to set up your new Helpdesk Buttons with Autotask in as few as 15 minutes.
 You will need an administrative login for Autotask.

 The first step involves configuring an API user in Autotask.